libremesh/lime-packages/README.md

 This fork ships an end-to-end CI workflow at `.github/workflows/build-firmware.yml` driven by `.github/ci/targets.yml`.

+**How it works for contributors:**

+When you open a pull request, the CI:

+1. **Compiles your changes**: The SDK builds every package under `packages/` from your PR commit, so modifications to `lime-system`, `lime-proto-*`, etc. are included in the resulting `.ipk`/`.apk` feed.
+2. **Builds firmware images**: ImageBuilder creates per-device images that install the packages you just compiled, not upstream packages.
+3. **Runs tests on your code**: The test jobs (`test-firmware`, `test-mesh`, `test-mesh-qemu`) exercise the firmware built from your PR.
+Failures indicate issues with your changes.

+This means you get real hardware and QEMU validation of your actual code before merge, not just syntax checks.

-It builds LibreMesh images per device-release with `gh-action-sdk` plus ImageBuilder, and runs the resulting artifacts on QEMU and on a self-hosted lab.
-Pipeline overview, contributor guide and per-device
+Pipeline overview, contributor guide and per-device notes:
-notes:
 <https://fcefyn-testbed.github.io/fcefyn_testbed_utils/diseno/lime-packages-ci-flow/>.

 ###### Updating `lime-docs` source pin